 Official Italian Tourism Website is a good place to start your planning process.
 Although it might not be the best resource for off-the-beaten path destinations, the website offers a lot of helpful information and a great calendar of local events throughout the country.

+We think purchasing a travel insurance policy is essential for any international trip.
 Insure My Trip is an excellent resource for comparing travel insurance policy rates.
 Remember to check your medical insurance provider to see if they cover international travel.
 Medicare does not provide international medical coverage.
-We think purchasing a travel insurance policy is essential.

 And don’t forget to purchase a medical evacuation membership with MedjetAssist.
 Before starting on a trip, we make sure that our MedjetAssist evacuation membership is up-to-date.
 Peace of mind with short-term travel protection starting at $99.